antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 *-in figuur 12 , Transcript view annotation section , turn on, superenhancers, NIH epigenome roadmap en bijv enhancers George.*

-8. In an overview all GATA ChIP binding around the genes in the selection is shown.
-Since the ordering puts the gene with the highest signal we'll select that gene; ALK.
-In a new tab the resulting view of the gene location is plotted in the R2 Genome Browser.
+8. Since the ordering of the ChipSeq Peak Plotter lists the genes with the highest signals on top, we'll select one of the first listed genes; ALK.
+In a new tab the GATA3 binding signal at the gene location is plotted in the R2 Genome Browser.
 The view can be adapted by ticking additional datasets; e.g. GATA ChIPseq experiments in other cell lines.
-Colors of the data can be adapted to easily distinguish them.
-Additional zooming in produces Figure 9 from which it is apparent that in some specific cell lines there is binding of ~~ATRX~~ GATA3 near the Transcription Start Site of ALK.
+Colors of the data can be adapted on the right side of the grid to easily distinguish them.
+Additional zooming out produces Figure 12 from which it is apparent that in some specific cell lines there is heightened binding of GATA3 near the Transcription Start Site of ALK.

 	![Figure 9: Selecting GATA binding data around the ALK gene](_static/images/IntAnalysis_ChIPSeq_GATA_binding_for_ALK.png)